How can I copy all objects from one Amazon S3 bucket to another bucket?

 Before you begin, consider the following:

-- If you have many objects in your S3 bucket (more than 10 million objects), consider using S3 Batch Operations.
+- If you have many objects in your S3 bucket (more than 10 million objects), then consider using S3 Batch Operations.
 You can use S3 Batch Operations to automate the copy process.

 - To copy objects across AWS accounts, set up the correct cross-account permissions on the bucket and the relevant AWS Identity and Access Management (IAM) role.

-- If you're using AWS CLI version 2 to copy objects across buckets, your IAM role must also have proper permissions.
+- If you're using AWS CLI version 2 to copy objects across buckets, then your IAM role must also have proper permissions.
 Make sure that your IAM role can access s3:GetObjectTagging for source objects and s3:PutObjectTagging for destination objects.

 - To increase the performance of the sync process, tune the AWS CLI to use a higher concurrence.
 You can also split sync commands for different prefixes to optimize your S3 bucket performance.
 For more information about optimizing the performance of your workload, see Best practices design patterns: Optimizing Amazon S3 performance.